-Work Truck magazine also presented the 2012 Medium-Duty Truck of the Year Award to the Isuzu Reach (see “Isuzu Reach Wins Medium-Duty Truck of the Year” article in this issue).
+Work Truck magazine also presented the 2012 Medium-Duty Truck of the Year Award to Isuzu Reach (see “Isuzu Reach Wins Medium-Duty Truck of the Year”).
 Isuzu and Utilimaster worked together on this new vehicle, first launched at the 2011 Work Truck Show, which is ideal for package delivery and fleets looking to replace their traditional walk-in vans.

 The Propane Education & Research Council (PERC) provided an opportunity to understand refueling a propane autogas vehicle, discussing the benefits of propane autogas.

 The Truck Accessories Group (TAG) provided an overview of the 40-plus years of TAG’s history and its goal to expand its commercial product line.
-Representatives from all areas also provided an in-depth review of the brand-new LEER CP98 Composite Service Body.
+Representatives from all areas also reviewed the brand-new LEER CP98 Composite Service Body in-depth.